qH0sT/youtubebotv5/README.md

 # youtubebotv5
 selenium automation - comment,like and dislike to videos on youtube.
-coded by qH0sT